LKRabbit/social-media-app-flutter/README.md

 * Select your project and `android` option then `firebase_options.dart` file will be created.
 Move it to the `lib/firebase` folder.

-## Setting up PostgreSQL

-You need to have basic knowledge of PostgreSQL and have PostgreSQL installed.
-It's also recommended to have pgAdmin 4 installed as well.
-Whole code is in [here](https://github.com/joec05/social-media-app-pgsql).
-Each file contains code for each database, from creating schemas, tables to functions.

-## Setting up Express.ts

-You can download it [here](https://github.com/joec05/social-media-app-expressjs-server).
-Run `npm run build` if you modified any Typescript code, and run `npm start` to start or restart the server.

-Once you have set up all of these the app is ready to use.

 ## Features

 * Skeleton loading